BIMSBbioinfo/RCAS_meta-analysis/README.md

 # RCAS_meta-analysis
-The repo is to host the scripts and the results of multiple RBPs.
+The repo is to host the scripts and the RCAS profiles of the binding sites of multiple RBPs.